-- For the purposes of section 4.17(11) of the Act, the requirements of subclauses (2) and (3) are prescribed as conditions of a development consent for development that involves any building work, subdivision work or demolition work. - A sign must be erected in a prominent position on any site on which building work, subdivision 'work or demolition work is being carried out: - showing the name, address and telephone number of the Principal Certifier for the work, and - b. showing the name of the principal contractor (if any) for any building work and a telephone number on which that person may be contacted outside working hours, and - c. stating that unauthorised entry to the work site is prohibited. - Any such sign is to be maintained while the building work, subdivision work or demolition work is being carried out, but must be removed when the work has been completed. - This clause does not apply in relation to building work, subdivision work or demolition work that is carried out inside an existing building that does not affect the external walls of the building. - This clause does not apply in relation to Crown building work that is certified, in accordance with section 6.28 of the Act, to comply with the Building Code of Australia.
+- For the purposes of section 80A (11) of the Act, the requirements of subclauses (2) and (3) are prescribed as conditions of a development consent for development that involves any building work, subdivision work or demolition work. - A sign must be erected in a prominent position on any site on which building work, subdivision 'work or demolition work is being carried out: - a. showing the name, address and telephone number of the principal certifying authority for the work, and - b. showing the name of the principal contractor (if any) for any building work and a telephone number on which that person may be contacted outside working hours, and - c. stating that unauthorised entry to the work site is prohibited. - Any such sign is to be maintained while the building work, subdivision work or demolition work is being carried out, but must be removed when the work has been completed. - This clause does not apply in relation to building work, subdivision work or demolition work that is carried out inside an existing building that does not affect the external walls of the building. - This clause does not apply in relation to Crown building work that is certified, in accordance with section 116G of the Act, to comply with the technical provisions of the State's building laws."